zopefoundation/z3c.formui/src/z3c/formui/README.txt

   >>> metaconfigure.registerType('macro', tales.MacroExpression)

 and at least we need a pagelet renderer.
-By default we use the provider called ´´PageletRenderer´´ defined in the z3c.pagelet package.
+By default we use the provider called ``PageletRenderer`` defined in the z3c.pagelet package.
 Bubt right now, we don't have a dependency to this package.
 So let's implement a simple renderer and use them as a IContentProvider: